tminions/binocularss/phase1/design-document.md

 Examples of code that we fixed, violations that we found that we could not fix or are unsure of how to fix

 ### Single Responsability Principle
 Besides a minor error mentioned below our code closely follows the single responsability principle.
-We've done this by seperating our critical data classes into multiple files (Article.kt, Feed.kt, FeedGroup.kt), keepinng our important data operations in seperate files (our code for sorting by date, article title, and feed title are all seperated), and by keeping our UI activites in seperate files as well.
+We've done this by seperating our critical data classes into multiple files (`Article.kt, Feed.kt, FeedGroup.kt`), keepinng our important data operations in seperate files (our code for sorting by date, article title, and feed title are all seperated), and by keeping our UI activites in seperate files as well.

+For example `Cards.kt` and `Icons.kt` are both elements of our UI, but as they play seperate roles within our UI we have seperated them into seeprate files.

 ### Open-closed Principle
+One way our code follows the Open-closed principle is through our UI.
+We can easily extend our UI by adding more options to our settings, adding more feeds and articles to their respective views, and adding more selectable views without editing the functionality of our code directly.
+This is done by creating more composables and adding them to our UI which can be done without editing our UI classes.

 ### Vacuous SOLID
 Two principles of SOLID, Liskov Substitution and Interface Segregation, are never violated in our code as we don't include any chains of inheritance nor define any interfaces.
-As we don't allow the problem to manifest to begin with we can conclude that our code vacously follows these two principles of SOLID.
+As we don't allow the problem to manifest to begin with we can conclude that our code follows these two principles of SOLID.

+### Dependency Inversion
+For our database implementation, we used the Room library to interface with SQLite.
+Room itself is noting more than an abstraction layer for SQLite so we remove our dependency of the lower level SQLite code by interfacing with it through Room.

+Likewise the Jetpack Compose library provides a layer of abstraction over the UI.
+Instead of worrying about the implementation of Jetpack Compose we can call the interface it provides to allows us to create our UIs.

 ### SettingsActivity.kt
 Under SettingsActivity.kt where we handle our user settings, we violate the first principle of clean architecture by including the front-end UI of the settings page with the back-end functinoality under the same file.
 Ideally we would want to seperate these responsabilities into seperate files so we don't run the rist of alterning the front-end when working on the back-end and vice-versa.
 To fix this we would seperate the respective code into two files and only link the front-end to the back-end to maintain clean architecture as well.

-### Composable Functions

 ## Packaging Strategies

-Android APK vs Android App Bundle.
-Signed vs Unsigned (we will need to sign it if we publish it) (see slide 7)
+We have our files organized into packages by their clean architecture layer.
+Our frameworks and drivers are composed of the `room`, `ui`, and `activities/ui` folders.
+These encapsulate the UI of our program and our database interface.
+Our entities are organized into the `dataclasses` folder and our uses cases are organized into the `activities` and `operations` folders.
+Our main interface adapters however are also mixed in with the `activites` folder.
+To improve our package organization we would want to better seperate our use cases and interface adapters into their own folders.

+We chose this package strategy as it allows up to better adhere to clean architecture by making it clear what file belongs to what clean architecture layer.
+Overall this makes our code cleaner and easier to read.

 ## Design Patterns